sandy2008/workshop/software/clean_arch_ws3_en.md

     OrderRepoImpl --> OrderDB
     InvRepoImpl --> InvDB

-    %% Service Integration & Admin Flow Unification
+    %% Service Integration
-    %% Both Order Service and Admin use the same Inventory API.
     InvClientImpl --> InvAPI
-    InvAPI --> InvUC

     style DomainLayer fill:#f9f,stroke:#333,stroke-width:2px
     style UsecaseLayer fill:#bbf,stroke:#333,stroke-width:2px
-    style AdapterLayer fill:#bfb,stroke:#333,stroke-width:2px
+    style InfraLayer fill:#bfb,stroke:#333,stroke-width:2px
     style FrameworkLayer fill:#ffd,stroke:#333,stroke-width:2px
-    style Gateway fill:#fff,stroke:#333,stroke-dasharray: 5 5
 ```

 > **Note: Unifying External Interfaces**
 > `Customer` (the person ordering) and `Admin` (inventory manager) interact with the system via the appropriate API endpoints in the `Gateway` layer.
 Furthermore, the `Inventory REST Client` within the `Order Service` uses the same `Inventory API` as the `Admin`, centralizing all inventory-related logic within the `Inventory Usecase`.

 > **What are "Ports"?**
 > Ports are the "contracts (interfaces) that the inner rules demand from the outside."
 Details about the DB or external APIs are hidden behind Ports.
 Usecases and Domain Services depend on Ports to define behavior only.
-The outside layer (Interface Adapters) implements these Ports, keeping the dependency direction pointing inward.
+The outside layer (Infra Adapters) implements these Ports, keeping the dependency direction pointing inward.

 ### Ports and Repository Boundary